brunetto/brunetto.github.com/posts/python-parallel-job-manager.md

 .. slug: python-parallel-job-manager
 -->

 The final version of the code for my master thesis was the most embarrassing parallel code you can think... just a serial code to be run on different slices of the dataset.
 I choose this solution because it permits to manage the different resources (memory, processors, ...) on the different machines available without any restriction.
-Moreover, this solution has no communication between the processes, with better performances and all the processes are independent, so it minimize the damages due to any failure.<br />
+Moreover, this solution has no communication between the processes, with better performances and all the processes are independent, so it minimize the damages due to any failure.
 <!-- TEASER_END -->

 At this step, however, I didn't know how to manage the different processes in a comfortable way.